\\\ Dog Walks

 Dogs need daily exercise to keep them healthy, lively, and stop them from getting bored.

 Many new owners do not realise when they buy a dog the amount of work involved in daily care and realise that they cannot cope and end up abandoning their dogs, so it’s important when buying a puppy or dog that you consider all their needs carefully and that includes daily dog walking suitable for their breed and size.

 Puppies ideally should not be taken to any public park, doggy day centre, pet stores, beaches, walking trails, and other public areas should be avoided until they have received their last booster inoculation.
 Vets recommend waiting about 10-14 days after the jabs before venturing outside.

-Don’t make the mistake of thinking you need to buy everything in the pet shop for your new puppy because it’s likely to grow and very soon will need larger items and with larger breeds that includes bigger sized collars, different types of walking leads and dog coats.
+Don’t make the mistake of thinking you need to buy everything in the pet shop for your new puppy because it’s likely to grow and very soon will need larger items and with larger breeds that include bigger-sized collars, different types of walking leads, and dog coats.

 - Dog collar and ID name tag

 - Dog lead short

 - A waterproof dog and/or thermal dog jacket for wearing in heavy rain